Tricholomataceae: Taxonomy

 Molecular phylogenetic analysis has greatly aided the demarcation of clear monophyletic groups among the Tricholomataceae.
 So far, some of these groups have been defined cladistically rather than being defined as formal Linnean taxa, though there have been several cases in which older proposed segregates from the Tricholomataceae have been validated by evidence coming from molecular phylogenetics.
 As of 2006, validly published families segregated from the Tricholomataceae include the Hydnangiaceae, Lyophyllaceae, Marasmiaceae, Mycenaceae, Omphalotaceae, Physalacriaceae, and Pleurotaceae.

 In 2014 a study recovered seven monophyletic genera within the Tricholomataceae: Leucopaxillus, Tricholoma, Pseudotricholoma, Porpoloma s.str, Dennisiomyces, Corneriella, and Albomagister.
 The aim of the study was to delimit the highly polyphyletic Tricholomataceae, and identify monophyletic groups within the tricholomatoid clade, which includes the families Tricholomataceae, Entolomataceae, and Lyophyllaceae.
 According to this study there have been several different ways of distributing Porpoloma, which is highly polyphyletic.
 This study suggests that the genus is distributed in four groups within the Trichlomatoid clade; Porpoloma s.str, Corneriella, Pseudotricholoma. and Pogonoloma.

+In 2015, a phylogenomic study improved the resolution of Agaricales.
+A new suborder Tricholomatineae was proposed to cover Tricholomataceae, Lyophyllaceae, Entolomataceae, Macrocystidiaceae, and Clitocybe gibba.
+It roughly matches the "Tricholomatoid clade" of previous studies.

+Examples

 Some species of fungus-growing ants in the genus Apterostigma cultivate species of Tricholomataceae.

 The extinct genus Archaeomarasmius, described from Turonian-age New Jersey amber, is one of four known genera of Agaricales in the fossil record.